-In August 2021, our first cohort of trainees will be moving into ST4, and we will be able to begin to start our programme evaluation.
+In August 2021, the first cohort of CAP trainees moved into ST4, enabling us to begin our programme evaluation.

-Trainees in the run-through programme will be registered with an NTN as an ST1 trainee.
+Trainees in the run-through programme will be registered with a National Training Number (NTN) as an ST1 trainee.

-Trainees on the run-through programme undertake core training alongside trainees in CT1-CT3.
+Trainees in run-through programmes undertake core training alongside trainees in CT1-CT3.
 Programme outlines for ST1-ST3 are as follows:

 - Six posts of six months’ duration (as for CT1-CT3).

-- In ST1, there will be two six-month WTE placements in General Adult Psychiatry / Old Age Psychiatry etc – like CT1
+- In ST1, there will be two six-month whole time equivalent (WTE) placements in General Adult Psychiatry/Old Age Psychiatry etc – like CT1

-- In ST2, there will be one six-month placement WTE in child & adolescent psychiatry, and one six-month WTE placement in a paediatric linked post (e.g. paediatric liaison or ambulatory paediatrics).
+- In ST2, there will be one six-month placement WTE in child and adolescent psychiatry, and one six-month WTE placement in a paediatric linked post (e.g. paediatric liaison or ambulatory paediatrics).

 - In ST3, trainees will undertake the same placements outlined for those in CT3.

-- The trainees on the run-through pilot will have a psychiatry ARCP every year ST1-ST3 along with the other psychiatry trainees.
+- Trainees on the run-through pilot will have a psychiatry ARCP every year ST1-ST3 along with other psychiatry trainees.

-- Trainees on the run-through pilot must attend their local MRCPsych course and all the other psychiatry educational programmes, and psychotherapy training.
-They must provide the same evidence of academic activities and psychotherapy competencies as required in the Core Psychiatry training and outlined in the Core Psychiatry Curriculum.
+- Trainees on the run-through pilot must attend their local MRCPsych course, all other psychiatry educational programmes, and psychotherapy training.
+They must provide the same evidence of academic activities and psychotherapy competencies as required in Core Psychiatry training and outlined in the Core Psychiatry Curriculum.